How to Pass a Continuing Disability Review in New York Image

 • A new treatment became available for your disabling condition

 Most SSDI recipients will undergo a review every three to seven years.
 The frequency depends on the severity and nature of your disability.
 If medical improvement is expected, reviews may occur more often.
-If no medical improvement is expected, you will have a review at least every seven years but no more often than every five years.
+The SSA will review your case at least every seven years but not more than every five years if they do not expect medical improvement.

 Preparing for the Review Process

-When a continuing disability review is triggered, you’ll receive a notice in the mail from the SSA.
+How do you pass a continuing disability review?
+When triggering a continuing disability review, the SSA will send you a notice in the mail.
 The first step is filling out the Continuing Disability Review Report, which asks about your current condition, medical treatments, work activities, and daily functioning.
 Be thorough and detailed in your responses.

 Gather up-to-date medical records from all your healthcare providers that document your ongoing disability, including: